kingfisherphuoc/EasyFilePickerDialog/README.md

 ### How to use?
 Look at this code below?
 Is this easy?
 Nothing special is require.
-You just need using `FilePickerDialogFragment.Builder()` to create new instance of `FilePickerDialogFragment` and show it whenever you want.
+<br>You just need using `FilePickerDialogFragment.Builder()` to create new instance of `FilePickerDialogFragment` and show it whenever you want.
 We handle runtime permission for you when showing the dialog.
-The `DialogConfig` is optional.
+<br>The `DialogConfig` is optional.
 You can declare it or not, it's up to you.
 ```java
  DialogConfig dialogConfig = new DialogConfig.Builder()
                 .enableMultipleSelect(true) // default is false